 - Connect your social media accounts and display social icons

 You can import some content from a previous site, depending on where you're coming from and the type of content.
 It isn’t possible to import your last site’s layout and design, or fonts.

 Use our import tools

-- Blog posts - You can import from WordPress, Blogger, and Tumblr.
+- Pages and blog posts - You can import from WordPress, Blogger, and Tumblr.

 - Products - You can import from Big Cartel, Etsy, and Shopify, or from other platforms using a .csv.

 - Podcasts - You can import podcast blog posts from Blogger, Tumblr, and WordPress.
 You can also use the SoundCloud or Audio Block to upload archived episodes.
 For help transitioning your RSS feed, visit Transferring a podcast.